 where the asterisk stands for complex conjugate, and the reduced shear $g=g(z)$ is defined as

 Here $\epsilon_s$ is not an observable, therefore \eqref{eq: ellipticiy} cannot be used directly.
-This problem is avoided by considering the average intrinsic ellipticity for several (as many as possible) sources at a local neighborhood to be $\braket{\epsilon_s}=0$.
-As result, for a given redshift the average observed ellipticity reads
+This problem is avoided by considering the average intrinsic ellipticity for several (as many as possible) sources in a local neighborhood to be $\braket{\epsilon_s}=0$.
+As a result, for a given redshift the average observed ellipticity reads

-yielding a direct estimation of the local reduced shear, which allows to directly contrast observations to theory at weak regime.
+yielding a direct estimation of the local reduced shear, which allows us to directly contrast observations to theory at weak regime.
 Further details can be found in \cite{schneider1995weak1, seitz1997weak3}.